alphasaft/Micro/docs/syntax.md

     stmtn;
 };
 ```
-where `stmti` and `argi` has to be valid expressions.
+where `stmti` and `argi` have to be valid expressions.
 The argument list is often called the head, while the statement list is called the body.
 Since line breaks and spaces are irrelevant, this is fine as well :
 ```
 macro(
     arg1;